Example of configuring security groups for cloud servers on the same subnet

 -

-In the block Ports check the web server port to which the security group will be assigned.
+In the Ports block, select the web server port to which the security group will be assigned.
 After the group is created, all active sessions that do not comply with the group's rules will be terminated on the port.

 -